gzlupko/Twitter_API/README.md

 ## Goals for this unit

 * Be able to create an RMarkdown document
-* Be able to download from the Twitter data stream
+* Be able to download from the Twitter data stream and understand APIs
 * Be able to schelude an email from within R
 * Understand the consequences of automatically intervening in student activity